-The Credit Agreement consists of a revolving credit facility (the "Revolving Facility") in an aggregate principal amount of \$700 million, with a final maturity date of June 23, 2020.
+The Credit Agreement consists of a revolving credit facility (the "Revolving Facility") in an aggregate principal amount of \$800 million with a final maturity date of May 30, 2024.
 The maturity date may be extended under certain conditions for an additional one-year term.
-Up to \$75 million of the Revolving Facility is available for the issuance of letters of credit.
+Up to \$75 million of the Revolving Facility under the Credit Agreement is available for the issuance of letters of credit.
 Additionally, up to \$50 million of the Revolving Facility is available to the Company for swing line loans, available on a same-day basis.